GLOBAL MARKETS-Stocks slump, oil rips past $100 as Russia invades Ukraine | Headlines

 The German DAX fell 4.7%, bearing the brunt of the selloff due to heavy reliance on Russian energy supplies and the amounts its companies sell to Russia.
 The surge in oil prices helped limit losses on the UK's commodity-heavy FTSE 100, although it still slumped 2.3% and futures markets pointed to similar falls for Wall Street later.

-S&P 500 e-minis were down over 2% and Nasdaq futures were 2.9% lower in premarket trading, which if it is reflected after the market opens, would confirm the tech-focused index has slumped into a so-called 'bear' market.
-"In the past when you have had geopolitical flareups you tend to have a very volatile period on markets then normalization, but it's difficult to assess when we will get that," said LGIM portfolio manager Justin Onuekwusi.
+S&P 500 e-minis were down over 2% and Nasdaq 100 futures were 2.9% lower in premarket trading, which if it holds through to the regular session close, would confirm the tech-focused index entered a 'bear' market at its peak in November.
+"In the past when you have had geopolitical flareups you tend to have a very volatile periods on markets then normalisation, but it's difficult to assess when we will get that," said LGIM portfolio manager Justin Onuekwusi.

 THE COST OF CONFLICT In the major FX markets, the dollar was up 0.5% against a basket of other top currencies.
 Almost every asset class has seen a sharp increase in volatility amid the deepening crisis.
 The Cboe Volatility Index, known as Wall Street's fear gauge, is up more than 55% over the past nine days.